-Most cities and suburbs have leash laws for the street, sidewalk, trails, or parks.
-You should review your city's website for leash laws before considering taking your dog off-leash.
+Most cities and suburbs have leash laws for the streets, sidewalks, trails, or parks.
+Before taking your dog off-leash, you should review your city's website for leash laws.

-Many also require leashes in and out of dog parks, and some dog parks may still have on-leash regulations.
+Many also require leashes in and out of dog parks.
+Some dog parks may still have on-leash regulations.
 Be wary: Police and other authorities can shoot off-leash dogs if they seem threatening.